Richi3e/EEE540/README.md

-EEE 540 - Artificial Intelligenc and Apllicaitons
+EEE 540 - Artificial Intelligence and Apllicaitons
-The 3 assignments
+The 3 assignments: breast cancer, the iris and the model